floschl/pysamosa/README.md

 ![]() <div align="center"><img src="https://github.com/floschl/pysamosa/blob/main/resources/logo_name.png?raw=true"
 width="500"></div>

-PySAMOSA is a software framework for processing open ocean and coastal waveforms from SAR satellite altimetry to measure sea surface heights, wave heights, and wind speed for the oceans and inland water bodies.
+PySAMOSA is a Python-based software for processing open ocean and coastal waveforms from SAR satellite altimetry to measure sea surface heights, wave heights, and wind speed for the oceans and inland waters.
 Satellite altimetry is a space-borne remote sensing technique used for Earth observation.
-More details on satellite altimetry can be found in this [PDF](https://www.altimetry.info/file/Radar_Altimetry_Tutorial.pdf).
+More details on satellite altimetry can be found [here](https://www.altimetry.info/file/Radar_Altimetry_Tutorial.pdf).

 The process of extracting of the three geophysical parameters from the reflected echoes/waveforms is called retracking.
 The measured (noisy) waveforms are fitted against the open ocean power return echo waveform model SAMOSA2 [1,2].